Enlightened Activities Program

 We see the practice of volunteering as an opportunity to:

-2) Cultivate the Bodhisattva Paramitas
+2) Cultivate the 6 Pāramitas of the Bodhisattva Training,

-3) offer service to the Guru
+3) Offer service to the Guru and his sagha,

 Rinpoché reminds us that fully enlightened means you have acquired all the merit and wisdom needed to become fully enlightened.
-Without these two there is no such path of enlightenment.
-The merit gained by completing the apparently “mundane” work through Dharma service for Dzokden, is more powerful because you are transforming your intention and view while gaining wisdom at the same time.
+Without these two accumulations, there is no such path of enlightenment.

 The Enlightened Activities Program